-A solid state drive (SSD) is basically a hard drive with NO mechanical components.
-They are not only faster than your regular hard disk drives, but they are also slimmer.
-If you are unaware of what an SSD is, then first question you may ask is what does SSD look like?
+A solid-state drive (SSD) is a hard drive with NO mechanical components.
+They are not only faster than your traditional hard disk drives, but they are also slimmer.
+If you are unaware of what an SSD is, then the first question you may ask is, what does SSD look like?

-Well the answer to that question depends upon what type of SSD you have.
-There are three popular types of SSDs i.e 2.5″ SATA SSD, M.2 SATA SSD and M.2 NVMe SSD.
-A 2.5″ SATA SSD looks similar to a 2.5″ hard disk drive on a laptop.
-An M.2 NVME or SATA SSD has the M.2 form factor which is a stick like shape.
+Well, the answer to that question depends upon what type of SSD you have.
+There are three popular types of SSDs, i.e., 2.5″ SATA SSD, M.2 SATA SSD, and M.2 NVMe SSD.
+A 2.5″ SATA SSD resembles a laptop’s 2.5″ hard disk drive.
+An M.2 NVME or SATA SSD has the M.2 form factor, which is a stick-like shape.

-So in other words, the three popular SSD types either use the 2.5″ or the M.2 form factor.
+So, in other words, the three popular SSD types use the 2.5″ or the M.2 form factor.

-In the following article, I will talk in detail about what an SSD look likes, its dimensions, sizes and where to find one.
+In the following article, I will discuss an SSD, its dimensions and sizes, and where to find one.

 So What Does SSD Look Like?

-The shape and the dimensions of an SSD depends upon what type of SSD it is.
+The shape and the dimensions of an SSD depend upon what type of SSD it is.

 As far as the commercial SSDs go, there are two types of SSDs: